-3.3.1 Starting Up a Project: Three main deliverables
+3.3.1 Starting Up a Project: Two main deliverables

-The Starting up a Project process has three main deliverables:
+The Starting up a Project process has two main deliverables:

-- 1. The Project Brief, which includes an outline of the Business Case - 2.
-The Design and Appointing of the Project Management Team - 3.
+- 1. The Project Brief, which includes an outline of the Business Case, the Project Product Description, ... - 2.
 The Initiation Stage Plan